by Dr. Lawrence Wilson

 2. Receiver.
 A person who receives information in this way is a receiver.
 Some use the word channel to describe such a person, but receiver is a better word.
 Other words used to describe people who receive guidance consciously are seer or wise person.

 3. Unconscious receiver.
 This is a person who receives information, but is not aware of it.
-He or she usually has a bigger ego and just thinks that he or she is smart, sharp, brilliant and has insights, intuitions, or hunches that provide good information.
+He or she usually has a strong ego and just thinks that he or she is smart or even brilliant, or has good intuition that provides good information.

 This is by far the most common type of receiver.
 Most people, at one time or another, have had this experience.
 They just seem to know something, and don’t know how it occurred.
 It occurred through guidance, but they are not aware enough to realize this.